telepathylabsai/OpenDF/README.md

 Be aware that `graphviz` may require the installation of additional packages on the hosting operating system.

+## Testing

+In order to test OpenDF, run `py.test` from the repository's root directory.

 ## Running

 In order to execute a dataflow expression, simply run: